evancollins3/CentralHDQM/README.md

 In order to add new plots to HDQM, you have to provide two layers of configuration:
 1. backend configuration
 2. frontend configuration

+Configuration is all in code and in order to add new plots you have to make a pull request against this repo: https://github.com/cms-DQM/CentralHDQM

 ### Backend configuration